 This topic refers to functionality that is not available to accounts on the Quick Base Essential plan.
 If the functionality described here does not match what you're seeing in Quick Base, your account is probably on this plan.

-With 2-step authentication, a user signing in to Quick Base must provide two means of identification from separate categories of credentials: username/password combination and a security code provided via email.
+With two-step authentication, a user signing in to Quick Base must provide two means of identification from separate categories of credentials: username/password combination and a security code provided via email.
 When this option is enabled, if the user enters a valid username and password, they are then prompted to enter their security code.

 On the My Apps page, click Manage name_of_realm then click the Policies tab.